schrum2/MarioDiffusion/LR_README.md

 ## Set up the repository

 This repository is needed to be able to play the Lode Runner levels, but you must fork at the link https://github.com/williamsr03/LodeRunner and then clone repo with your own username.
-This should create a folder with the MarioDiffusion folder that contains all needed Lode Runner items:
+This should create a folder within the MarioDiffusion folder that contains all needed Lode Runner items:
 ```
 git clone --branch Reid --single-branch https://github.com/williamsr03/LodeRunner.git
 ```